paul-mai/composing.studio/README.md

 # composing.studio

-This is the code for [composing.studio](https://composing.studio/), a web application that aims to make music composition collaborative and accessible to everyone.
+This is the code for [composing.studio](https://composing.studio/), a wonderful web application that aims to make music composition collaborative and accessible to everyone.